takkaO/OpenFontRender/README.md

 If you are using FreeRTOS, some versions may become unstable.
 You may have to increase the stack size or enable `useRenderTask` to get it to work.

+### How to load font files from SD/TF cards, SPIFFS, and so on

+Control of file systems such as SD/TF cards and SPIFFS is strongly hardware-dependent.
+OpenFontRender supports the following reads as presets.

+- M5Stack
+  - SD/TF (`ofrfs/M5Stack_SD_Preset.h`)
+  - SPIFFS (`ofrfs/M5Stack_SPIFFS_Preset.h`)
+- Wio Terminal
+  - SD/TF (`ofrfs/WioTerminal_SD_Preset.h`)

+If you want to load font file from unsupported file system, you will need to overwrite some functions on the user code.

+See the documentation for details on how to overwrite them.
+If you created a new preset, it would be great if you could provide us with the code.

 ### Test